desik98/BestOnlineCoursesList/README.md

 # Best Online Courses List for CS enthusiasts
 * It's good to do the courses in the order mentioned below.
+* Please feel free to update this list.
 * **Build a Modern Computer from First Principles**
     * _Hardware_ - https://www.coursera.org/learn/build-a-computer
     * _Software_ - https://www.coursera.org/learn/nand2tetris2